The Spiritual Life of our School

 We are all God's children and there is no one else like us.
 We are unique.
 We are all different and we have the right to feel safe all of the time.

-Collective Worship is a key aspect of life in school they take different forms which include:
+Prayer and Liturgy is a key aspect of life in school they take different forms which include:

 - Monthly assemblies led by the Wellingborough Christian Assembly Team